Druids Temple walk near Masham, North Yorkshire

 The Druid’s Temple is not an ancient temple.
 It was built in the nineteenth century, a folly which was modelled after stone circles like Stonehenge.

-The nice thing about the folly was that the kids could get up and close to the stones.
-They spent a good amount of time playing hide and seek!
+The nice thing about the folly was that the kids could get up close to the stones.
+They spent a good amount of time playing hide-and-seek!

 There is even a few birds of prey to visit, a swing and some play equipment if the kids still have some energy to burn off!